nicolasteixeira3856/Test-Overdrive/README.md

 ## Solution adopted
 Since the feeling I got from the test was to test my knowledge not only in PHP, but also in the ecosystem of the Laravel framework, the methodology I adopted was to continue with the basic framework architecture (MVC) and focus my attention totally on other things of the framework, such as, for example, seeds, migrations, eloquent ORM, resource controllers, pagination and file upload.

-## Executing the project in a development environment with docker
+## Executing the project in a development environment with Docker

 ### It is necessary to have Docker installed on your machine
 If you don't have Docker installed on your machine yet, click here: https://www.docker.com